ibm-cloud-docs/cis/logpush.md

 {{site.data.keyword.cis_full}} Enterprise-level plans have access to detailed logs of HTTP and Range requests, and firewall events for their domains.
 These logs are helpful for debugging and analytics, especially when combined with other data sources, such as ingress or application server logs at the origin.
 {: shortdesc}

 The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
-However, unlike Logpull, which allows you to download request logs, Logpush provides the option to push the request logs to {{site.data.keyword.cos_full}} ({{site.data.keyword.cos_short}}) buckets.
-You’re free to choose the method that’s most convenient.
+However, unlike Logpull, which allows you to download request logs, Logpush provides the option to push the request logs to a {{site.data.keyword.loganalysislong_notm}} instance, or a {{site.data.keyword.cos_full}} ({{site.data.keyword.cos_short}}) bucket.
 You must [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before using Logpush.

 Range and firewall event logs are not included in HTTP(s) logs and require separate jobs.
 These jobs can be pushed to the same {{site.data.keyword.cos_short}} bucket, but must have a different path.

 Logpush uses HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, so the log data is encrypted while in motion.

+## Before you begin
+{: #logpush-prerequisites}

+Before you create a Logpush job, you must have an [{{site.data.keyword.loganalysisshort_notm}}](/docs/log-analysis?topic=log-analysis-getting-started) instance (for CLI and API use only) or an [{{site.data.keyword.cos_short}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) instance with a bucket that has **write access** granted to {{site.data.keyword.cloud}} account `cislogp@us.ibm.com`.
+This enables {{site.data.keyword.cis_short_notm}} to write request logs into the {{site.data.keyword.cos_short}} bucket.

 ## Setting up Logpush using the console
 {: #logpush-setup-ui}

-**Prerequisite**: Before you create a Logpush job, you must have an [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) instance with a bucket that has **write access** granted to {{site.data.keyword.cloud}} account `cislogp@us.ibm.com`.
-This enables {{site.data.keyword.cis_short_notm}} to write request logs into the {{site.data.keyword.cos_short}} bucket.
+{: ui}

+You can use Cloud Object Storage buckets as destinations for logpush jobs.

 It is recommended that you set up an allowlist that ensures only [{{site.data.keyword.cis_short_notm}} IPs](/docs/cis?topic=cis-cis-allowlisted-ip-addresses) can push objects into the {{site.data.keyword.cos_short}} bucket.
 For more information on configuring an IP allowlist in {{site.data.keyword.cos_short}}, see [Setting a firewall](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall).
 {: tip}

 Follow these steps to add an application.

-You can configure one log push job for each {{site.data.keyword.cos_short}} object (also known as a destination).
+You can configure one logpush job for each {{site.data.keyword.cos_short}} object (also known as a destination).
 This means that you can have two log pushes at a time going to the same bucket, but to different objects.
 For example, one with HTTP and another with Range, both referring to different objects in same bucket.
 {: note}

 1. Navigate to **Account** in your {{site.data.keyword.cis_short_notm}} instance and select the **Logs** tab.